 Stir Plates and Flasks

 These completely optional devices enable you to make a yeast starter for your wort by aerating it.
-You can pick them up for a reasonable price, making them a great gift for a homebrewer.
+And it’s the perfect gift for a homebrewer.

 Don’t feel like you must have them, but they make a handy addition.
 You’ll be able to grow and test your yeast, use fresh liquid rather than dry packets, and even make a starter from your favorite beer.